TBN-ORG/tbn-contour-authserver/README.md

-# tbn-contour-authserver
-This was originally a fork from projectcontour/contour-authserver but I wanted to learn more about using PR with gitops tools without mistakenly issuing a PR back to projectcontour and so I no longer fork this repo from projectcontour.

 # contour-authserver

-`tbn-contour-authserver` implements the Envoy [external authorization][4] GRPC protocol (both v2 and v3).
-It can be used for testing Envoy external authorization. `tbn-contour-authserver` has two authorization backends that are selected by subcommands.
+`contour-authserver` implements the Envoy [external authorization][4] GRPC protocol (both v2 and v3).
+It can be used for testing Envoy external authorization. `contour-authserver` has two authorization backends that are selected by subcommands.

 # testserver